Code-Institute-Submissions/robinoldman-project-1-embroidery_JanResub/read-me-emboidery.md

 1. BROWSERS

-I tested how the website looks in these different browsers while using Google Chrome as the main browser for testing and the DevTools for any appropriate change.
-I also texted all pages on a range of devices.
-All worked well and had no issues.
+I tested how the website loked in different browsers.
+Firefox was the main browser.
+I used dev tools to resize the screen.
+I also wrote text on all pages on a range of devices.
+This worked well and I had no issues.

 Google Chrome Version 107.0.5304.87 (Official Build) (arm64)